forntoh/LcdMenu/docs/source/overview/widgets/widget-bool.rst

 The following is an example of how to create a WidgetBool widget:

-+The WIDGET_BOOL macro provides a convenient way to create a WidgetBool instance.
+The WIDGET_BOOL macro provides a convenient way to create a WidgetBool instance.
 The macro takes the following arguments in order: initial value, text for true state, text for false state, format string, and cursor offset.

 .. code-block:: c++